This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Information from Éducaloi

-Barring exceptional cases, a health professional needs to obtain a patient’s consent before giving patient care.
-Patients have the right to accept or refuse any medical procedure or to be accommodated in a health institution.
+Except in emergency situations, a health professional must obtain the patient’s consent before giving care.
+The patient has the right to accept or refuse any medical procedure or to be accommodated in a health institution.

 Administered by the Régie de l’assurance maladie du Québec (RAMQ)

-The Program for Devices That Compensate for a Physical Deficiency aims to provide devices that compensate for an individual’s motor deficiency, free of charge.
+The Program for Devices That Compensate for a Physical Deficiency covers the cost of purchase, replacement and repair of technical aids that compensate for a person’s motor deficiency.
 The devices covered by the program are:

 Administered by the Régie de l’assurance maladie du Québec (RAMQ)